MicrosoftDocs/power-pages-docs/power-pages-docs/security/azure-ad-b2c.md

 1. Under **Unified sign up or sign in page**, select **Yes** for **Use custom page content**.

-1. For **Custom page URI**, enter the complete URL of your portal's custom webpage that you created in [step 3](#step-3-create-a-webpage). <br> For example, for the page named `azure-ad-b2c-sign-in` in portal `https://contoso.powerappsportals.com`, use the custom page URI as `https://contoso.powerappsportals.com/azure-ad-b2c-sign-in`.
+1. For **Custom page URI**, enter the complete URL of your portal's custom webpage that you created in [step 3](#step-3-create-a-webpage). <br /> For example, for the page named `azure-ad-b2c-sign-in` in portal `https://contoso.powerappsportals.com`, use the custom page URI as `https://contoso.powerappsportals.com/azure-ad-b2c-sign-in`.

 Your Azure AD B2C tenant is now configured to use the custom page for sign-up and sign-in experience.